flatypus/geonets/README.md

-# CS109 Challenge
+# CS109 Challenge - Geonets

-The goal is no imports (except for numpy).
-This whole nnet is self-contained.
+A (sort of) working model for geolocation, entirely built with numpy.

 Data distribution:
 ![](images/earth_dist.png)